certainlyakhiro/FILE2/README.md

 • This file that we made comes with new features for a faster response and also for better and smoother running system, this commands may not be many but we assure you that we will add more commands from our own API.

-• This file we made is not for sale, so if found this file, I may not recommend to sell it and owned like you make this Project AI
+• This file we made is not for sale, so if found this file, I may not recommend to sell it and owned like you make this Project AI, Because creating a botfile is not easy as you think.
+So please ask permission first to the developers of AkhiroBOTv2 to be avoided in being banned from the system.